Asian Chicken Basil

 - To deep fry the basil leaves, heat the wok over high heat for 30 seconds.
 Add the peanut oil and heat to 300° F on a deep frying thermometer.
 Add half of the basil leaves to the hot oil and deep fry turning them once for 1½ minutes, or until they are crisp and bright green.
 Using a Chinese strainer, remove them to a plate lined with paper towels and let them drain Repeat with the remaining leaves.
 Reserve.

-- Heat the oil in the wok to 350° F. Add the chicken and marinade, spreading the cubes to prevent them from sticking together.
-Deep fry the cubes, turning them constantly, until they are golden brown, about 3 minutes.
-Turn off the heat.
-Using the strainer, lift out the chicken, draining well and reserve.
+- Heat the oil in the wok again until smoking.
+Add the chicken and marinade, spreading the cubes to prevent them from sticking together.
+Stir-fry the cubes, turning them constantly, until they are golden brown, about 3 minutes.
+Lift out the chicken to a platter, and reserve.

 - Pour off all but 2 tablespoons of the oil from the wok.
 Place the wok over high heat for 20 second.
 When a wisp of white smoke appears, add two-thirds of the scallions and all of the reserved peppercorns and cook, stirring for 45 seconds.
 Add the reserved chicken and stir fry for 1 minute.
 Add the wine and stir to mix, turning the chicken to coat it evenly.
 Make a well in the center of the mixture, stir the sauce, and pour it into the well.
 Stir fry for about 2 minutes, or until the sauce is absorbed and the chicken is well coated.